{{ summaryHeading }}

 Does this encrypt a PDF file?

-No. It generates the password set, policy evidence, permission plan, handoff note, and qpdf-style flags for a later approved PDF encryption step.
+No. It generates a password set, permission ledger, entropy evidence, handoff note, and qpdf-style flags for a later approved PDF encryption step.

 Why are password values missing from exports?

-Exports intentionally redact secrets so reports can be stored or shared without leaking the open or owner password.
+Exports intentionally redact secrets so operational records can be stored or shared without leaking the open or owner password.

 Should open and owner passwords be different?

 Yes when both are planned.
-Distinct values separate document opening from permission management and reduce mistakes during rotation or handoff.
+Distinct values separate viewing access from permission management and reduce mistakes during rotation or unlock handoff.

 Why does owner-only mode warn me?

 Owner-only mode does not require a password to view the PDF.
-It is useful only when permissions are the goal and access control is handled elsewhere.
+It is useful only when permissions are the goal and access control is handled somewhere else.

 Glossary: